umberto/caracal/README.md

 ## Using Variables

 Lexical scope is a pretty big challenge for Caracal and it often confuses new users.
-This [closed issue](https://github.com/trade-informatics/caracal/issues/71) covers the discussion both from the user and library persepctive.
+This [closed issue](https://github.com/trade-informatics/caracal/issues/71) covers the discussion both from the user and library perspective.

 ## Filing an Issue